-Establishing legal paternity will also ensure your child has the right to inherit from you, and will have access to any veterans, Social Security or health benefits you may have.
+Establishing legal paternity will also ensure your child has the right to inherit from you.
+And that your child will have access to any veterans, Social Security or health benefits you may have.

 Fathers Child Custody Rights

-At Flesner Wentzel, we help dads bring paternity actions that protect their rights as fathers, and ensure they get the visitation and custody time they want so they can develop meaningful relationships with their children.
+At Flesner Wentzel, we help dads bring paternity actions that protect their rights as fathers.
+And we ensure they get the visitation and custody time they want so they can develop meaningful relationships with their children.